Claude Code Edited the Wrong File

 You said “fix billing.ts.”
 It read billing.ts, saw import { format } from "../utils", decided the issue was in utils.ts, and edited there.

-How to spot it: Diff includes a file in utils/, lib/, or common/ even though your task was specific to a feature.
+How to spot it: the diff includes a file in utils/, lib/, or common/ even though your task was specific to one feature.

 3. Agent did a “small cleanup” of an adjacent file